 Train from Singapore to Butterworth Penang.

-Spend the night on Penang Island (which can be reached in just 15 minutes by regular ferries from close by to Butterworth Train Station).
+Spend the night (or two) on Penang Island (which can be reached in just 15 minutes by regular ferries from close by to Butterworth Train Station).

 Travel on the Jungle Railway Line up to the NE of Malaysia, catch a bus to the border, then catch a train from Sungai Kolok to Surat Thani or Hat Yai.